jaewan99/ObsidianComputerScience/CSAPP/Chapter 3/Chapter 3.4 정보 접근하기.md

 ![[Pasted image 20250920185148.png]]

-thevalue0x123remainsatmemorylocation0x104untilit is overwritten (e.g., by another push operation)
+The value `0x123` remains at memory location `0x104` until it is overwritten (e.g., by another push operation).